MileHacker Logo

 Accessibility Recommendation

-If you use a wheelchair, contact your chosen accommodation in advance to discuss specific room accessibility and confirm if staff can help with transfers or navigating the property.
+If you use a wheelchair, contact your chosen accommodation in advance to discuss specific room access and confirm if staff can help with transfers or navigating the property.
 Consider services like Priority Pass for airport lounge access and Compensair in case of flight disruptions, which might indirectly alleviate some travel stress.